lydiaYchen/CStat26/README.md

 ##  5. <a name='Learningobjectives'></a>Learning objectives
 - Understanding statistical inference
 - Understanding and designing experiments
-- Understanding and Applying ANOVA analysis
+- Understanding and applying ANOVA analysis
-- Understanding and developing standndard learning methods -Understanding and developing deep learning methods
+- Understanding and developing standndard learning methods

 ##  7. <a name='Detailedschedule'></a>Detailed schedule